EricDarve/cme213-spring-2021/Reading Assignments/GPU_performance.md

 1. Is the L2 cache local to an SM or is it shared by all SMs on the GPU?
 1. See slide [11](../Lecture Slides/Lecture_09.pdf#page=11).
 On the Turing GPU, which offsets give you peak bandwidth and which offsets give you the lowest bandwidth?
-1. See page [27](../Lecture Slides/Lecture_09.pdf#page=27) of the slides.
+1. See slide [27](../Lecture Slides/Lecture_09.pdf#page=27).
 Consider `simpleTranspose`.
 Assume that the read is at peak performance (480 GB/sec).
 Assume that the writes have the worst possible performance (1/32 of the peak).
 Estimate the performance of `simpleTranspose`.
 Does your estimate match the measurement?
 1. Let's assume that thread `i` in a warp accesses bank `(3*i)%32` in shared memory.
 Does this lead to a shared memory bank conflict?
 What happens if thread `i` accesses bank `(6*i)%32`?